-3. Linkages with other providers of employment and training services to the homeless and to veterans: Describe what linkages this program will have with other providers of services to veterans and to the homeless in the community outside of the HVRP grant.
+3. Linkages with other providers of employment and training services to the homeless and to veterans: Describe what linkages this programs will have with other providers of services to veterans and to the homeless in the community outside of the HVRP grant.
 List the types of services provided by each.
 Note the type of agreement in place if applicable.
-Linkages with the workforce development system [inclusive of JTPA and State Employment Security Agencies (SESAs)], non-profit organizations and public agencies (i.e., the Department of Housing and Urban Development and with the Department of Veterans Affairs) resources should be delineated.
+Any linkages with the workforce development system [inclusive of JTPA and State Employment Security Agencies (SESAs)] and with the Department of Veterans Affairs resources should be delineated.